aimhigherweb/iec_website/content/patient-resources/vision-training-for-near-motility.md

 ---
 title: Vision Training for Near Motility
-category: Patient Resources
+category: Vision Training
 preview_image: /uploads/preview-image-motility-saccades.jpg
 ---
-<div>To read, we use a combination of jumping and smooth eyes movements.
+To read, we use a combination of jumping and smooth eyes movements.
 Some people have poor control of their tracking and eye movements.
-This can cause problems like double vision, blur, eye-strain, headache or fatigue when reading or doing close work because the eyes can't accurately move to the next word or line on a page.</div>
+This can cause problems like double vision, blur, eye-strain, headache or fatigue when reading or doing close work because the eyes can't accurately move to the next word or line on a page.

 #### What is this exercise for?